aspose-words/Aspose.Words-Documentation/en/java/getting-started/platforms-and-interoperability/intellij-idea/installing-and-using-aspose-words-for-intellij-idea-maven/_index.md

 ### Using Aspose.Words Examples Wizard

-To create/copy [Examples Source Codes ](https://github.com/aspose-words/Aspose.Words-for-Java/tree/master/Examples)into the project using **Aspose.Words Examples Wizard**, you need to first download the examples by opting  "Also Download Examples Source Code" on [Aspose.Words Maven Project Wizard.](/words/java/installing-and-using-aspose-words-java-for-eclipse-maven/#installingandusingaspose-wordsjavaforeclipse-maven-aspose-wordsmavenproject-wizard)
+To create/copy [Examples Source Codes](https://github.com/aspose-words/Aspose.Words-for-Java/tree/master/Examples)into the project using **Aspose.Words Examples Wizard**, you need to first download the examples by opting  "Also Download Examples Source Code" on [Aspose.Words Maven Project Wizard.](/words/java/installing-and-using-aspose-words-java-for-eclipse-maven/#installingandusingaspose-wordsjavaforeclipse-maven-aspose-wordsmavenproject-wizard)

 Then follow the steps below on IntelliJ IDEA: